 Visitors need to be prepared before going to recreation sites and take care while there.
 Plan ahead, be flexible and be patient — we’re all in this together.

 As counties prepare to reopen, Oregonians need to make informed decisions and review reopening guidance for the public.

 Even though the weather is nice right now, please respect closures since it’s not safe to enter a closed area and entering can result in a fine.
 Search and rescue groups have asked residents to make “conservative risk-management choices” as rescue efforts will place additional burden on medical resources that are already stretched thin.

 With current social distancing measures in place, Oregon is reducing the transmission of COVID-19.
 (Keep it up!)

 Here are key restrictions to keep in mind:

 Oregon State Parks

 Most National Parks Service sites in Oregon, including national monuments and historic trails, are closed or have service reductions until further notice.
 Crater Lake National Park increased some recreational access, including park entrance stations and several trails, while many facilities and services remain closed.
 All three units of the John Day Fossil Beds National Monument (Sheep Rock, Painted Hills and Clarno) are open, however, visitor centers remain closed.
 At the Oregon Caves National Monument & Preserve, trails and visitor centers are open; however, cave tours remain closed.

 Officials have ended fire restrictions and public use restrictions on most Bureau of Land Management and USFS-managed lands; however, fire restrictions are still in effect on public lands in the Medford district.
 Campfires are now allowed across the Deschutes and Ochoco National Forests and on Prineville District BLM lands not currently under a seasonal campfire restriction.
 Visitors should check the BLM website or call the local BLM office in charge of managing the area of interest for the latest information.

 All wildlife refuges managed by the U.S. Fish and Wildlife Service, except for Warms Springs National Fish Hatchery, remain open to the public — however, visitors centers are closed.
-Some wildlife areas managed by the Oregon Department of Fish and Wildlife are reopen to camping now.
+Some wildlife areas managed by the Oregon Department of Fish and Wildlife reopened to camping.